oasisprotocol/docs/docs/general/oasis-network/overview.md

----
-description: An overview of Oasis Network Architecture and Key Technological Benefits
----

 # Overview of the Oasis Network

 The Oasis Network is a Layer 1 decentralized blockchain network designed to be uniquely scalable, privacy-first and versatile.